 Even when you feel you are prepared for a divorce, it can be a stressful time.
 You may have questions about how it will affect your life, your finances and, most importantly, your relationship with your children.
 At the Law Office of Sarina Gianna, LLC, we have successfully represented many individuals and families going through this difficult time.
 Knowing your options is important so you can make informed decisions on the road ahead.
 While some can address marital issues by working together through alternative dispute resolution, including mediation, others choose to litigate their divorce and fight it out in a court setting.
 Our firm will always provide knowledgeable advice and guidance, representing clients in court and through the alternatives to litigation.
-If you are interested in our legal services, contact the Law Office of Sarina Gianna, LLC to discuss your legal matter.
+If you need a skilled Ocean County divorce attorney, contact the Law Office of Sarina Gianna, LLC to discuss your legal matter.

-Divorce can be a complicated and emotional process.
+Divorce can be a complicated and emotional process and an Ocean County divorce attorney at our firm can help..
 No one thinks that they will need to go to court to dissolve their marriage, but when couples vehemently disagree on marital issues, some can quickly find themselves in front of a judge.
-A contested divorce is when a couple cannot agree on marital matters, including alimony, property distribution, child support, child custody, and anything else related to the marriage.
+A contested divorce is when a couple cannot agree on marital matters, including spousal maintenance, division of assets, child support, child custody, and anything else related to the marriage.
 Contested divorces can occur when even one issue is unresolved.
 Throughout a contested divorce, a court will make efforts to avoid litigation, including through the assessment of mediation and other alternatives in the Case Management Conference and presenting the parties with a recommendation of how to resolve the issues in the Early Settlement Panel.
 If these tactics do not work, the couple will need to litigate the divorce.
 That being said, many people seek to avoid contested divorces, as the litigation process opens couples up to equitable distribution, a process by which their assets are distributed not “equally,” rather, they will be distributed according to what the court regards as a “fair” split.

 If a couple can resolve marital issues and bring an agreement to court, they may avoid the pitfalls of litigation.
 More people than ever are coming to the realization that avoiding court is often in the best interest of all involved.
 In many cases, as long as spouses are capable of openly and honestly communicating with one another, they are able to agree upon the terms of their divorce without the need of entering the litigation process.
 That being said, rather obviously, not every couple can do so, for various reasons.
 Fortunately, there are other options on the table, known as Alternative Dispute Resolution.